 By Jamie Leboe

-Jamie Leboe is a career coach/vocational evaluator for the JCS Career Center.
+Jamie Leboe is a Career Coach for the JCS Career Center.

 Whether you are new to the job market or a seasoned professional, the JCS Career Center helps you sharpen the tools you need to succeed.
 Our professional staff provide job seekers of all abilities and skill levels with customized services including career coaching, resume and cover letter services, interview preparation, job readiness training, vocational rehabilitation and job placement assistance.

 For more information, call 410-466-9200 or visit jcsbalt.org.